Written by Katie Mathews from wandertooth.com

 Bucharest’s grit — the not-so-glamorous parts that make the city fascinating for culturally curious travelers — are on full display here.
 With a little effort, those looking for a meaningful cultural experience can learn how the long, harsh road Romania walked in the 20th century still shapes the country today.
 Meet the young entrepreneurs who are changing the city at record speed, or chat with activists that are changing the city’s culture and politics for generations to come.

-During my five days in the city, I packed my time with cool cafés and rooftop bars, to be sure.
-But I also signed-up for tours that gave me greater insight into who and what Bucharest is today, and where it’s going.
+During my five days in the city, I filled my time with cool cafés and rooftop bars, to be sure.
+But I also signed-up for tours that gave me greater insight into who and what Bucharest is today and where it’s going.

 That’s when I realized people don’t trust the homeless.